opensourcedesign/opensourcedesign.github.io/code-of-conduct.md

 - Socio-economic status
 - Subcultural affiliation

-Discriminatory comments or naming of projects that relate to any of the above topics are the most severe violation of this code of conduct.
+Discriminatory comments or naming of projects that relate to any of the above topics are the most common forms of abuse.
+Thus we consider violations relating to these topics to be severe violations of our code of conduct.

 **Don't sexualize your work**

-This is another tricky point as some people see no harm in naming a JavaScript library `bikini.js` or `crotchlessChaps.js` or leaving comments in their code like `A sexy ass variadic function`.
-This may seem harmless, but can make others of different orientations or ideologies feel very uncomfortable.
-It is best to avoid such things:
+This is another tricky point as some people see no harm in naming a code libraries things like `bikini.js` or `crotchlessChaps.js` or `fat-man.rb` or leaving comments in their code like `A sexy ass variadic function`.
+These little things may seem harmless, but can make others of different orientations, ideologies, or life experiences feel very uncomfortable.
+It is best to avoid such things as:

 - Don't use overtly sexual usernames, or project names
 - Don't refer to others in a sexualized way